Loaded Potato Wedges

 Make-Ahead and Storage

 Make-Ahead: The potatoes can be cut and stored in an air-tight container filled with water in the refrigerator up to a day in advance.
-The bacon can also be cooked and crumbled a day in advance and stored in the refrigerator.
+The bacon can also be cooked, crumbled, and stored in the refrigerator for a day in advance.

-How to Store: Potato wedges are best when eaten immediately but if you have leftovers they can be stored in an airtight container in the refrigerator for up to 3 days.
+How to Store: Potato wedges are best eaten immediately, but if you have leftovers, store them in an airtight container in the refrigerator for up to 3 days.

-How to Reheat: Bake leftovers in the oven at 400°F for about 10 minutes or until heated through.
-Be sure to remove any cold-type toppings like sour cream or guacamole.
+How to Reheat: Bake leftovers in the oven at 400°F for about 10 minutes, or until heated through.
+Be sure to remove any cold toppings, such as sour cream or guacamole.

 Frequently Asked Questions

-Technically speaking they are since they are baked instead of fried; however, depending on the amount of toppings that get piled they probably won’t be.
+Technically, they are, since they are baked instead of fried; however, depending on how many toppings are piled on, they probably won’t be.

-Yes, prepare the wedges as instructed but place them in an even layer on an air fryer basket or rack then air fryer for about 20 minutes at 400°F. Toss every 5 to 10 minutes so that they are evenly browned.
-Top with the cheese and bacon and serve.
+Yes, prepare the wedges as instructed, then place them in an even layer on an air fryer basket or rack and air fry for about 20 minutes at 400°F. Toss every 5 to 10 minutes so that they are evenly browned.
+Top with the cheese and bacon, and serve.

 loaded potato wedges in a bowl topped with bacon, cheese, sour cream and chives.